w3c/ServiceWorker/explainer.md

 single `onfetch` is dispatched ot it.
-The script loading, on the other hand, is a sub-resource request and not a navigation, so it's send to the instance of `/ctrl.js` that was started when the user initially navigated to `http://www.example.com/index.html`, either by typing it into the addres bar or clicking on a link that took them there.
+The script loading, on the other hand, is a sub-resource request and not a navigation, so it's send to the instance of `/ctrl.js` that was started when the user initially navigated to `http://www.example.com/index.html`, either by typing it into the address bar or clicking on a link that took them there.
 Since resource requests (not navigations) are always sent to the controller for the document it is issued from, and since documents always map to the controllers they're born with, our